-Minnesota North Stars and St. Louis Blues tied 2-2, at the St. Louis Arena, in their NHL debuts.
+In their NHL debuts, the Minnesota North Stars and St. Louis Blues tied 2-2 at the St. Louis Arena.
 Bill Masterton scored the game’s first goal on the power play, the first in North Stars history.
 Larry Keenan answered by becoming the first player in a Blues’ sweater to light the lamp.

 The Oakland Seals hosted the Philadelphia Flyers in both teams’ first NHL game.
 The Seals got two goals and an assist from Bill Hicke, who led the team with 21 goals that season, in a 5-1 win.
-Defenseman Kent Douglas scored the first goal in franchise history.
-The Flyers’ first-ever goal was scored midway through the second period, by Bill Sutherland, while on the power play.
+Defenseman Kent Douglas scored the first goal in Seals’ history.
+The Flyers’ first-ever goal was scored midway through the second period by Bill Sutherland while on the power play.

 A Big Date in Flyers History

 On Oct.
-11, 1973, Kate Smith made her first live appearance at the Spectrum, prior to the Flyers 2-0 win over the Maple Leafs.
-Philadelphia already had a 29-3-1 when the played a tap of Smith singing “God Bless America”.
+11, 1973, Kate Smith made her first live appearance at the Spectrum, before the Flyers 2-0 win over the Maple Leafs.
+Philadelphia already had a 29-3-1 when they played a tap of Smith singing “God Bless America.”
 The shutout was the first of 12 during the 1973-74 season for Bernie Parent.

 Speaking of Parent, his No. 1 was retired on this date in 1979, just prior to the Flyers’ 5-2 victory over the New York Islanders.
-Rookie Brian Propp scored his first NHL goal, as Philadelphia began a team record 26 game home unbeaten streak (19 wins, 7 ties).
+Rookie Brian Propp scored his first NHL goal as Philadelphia began a team-record 26-game home unbeaten streak (19 wins, seven ties).
 Propp finished his career in Philadelphia with 369 goals, the second-most in team history.

 On Oct.
 11, 1990, the Flyers retired Bill Barber’s No. 7 in a pregame ceremony.
 Barber is still the franchise’s all-time leading goal-scorer with 420.
 Philadelphia appropriately scored seven goals that night, beating the visiting the New Jersey Devils 7-4.